-Over the past century, 15 tropical cyclones (Category H1-H5) have directly hit or passed near Rhode Island (Figure X).
-In addition, numerous other subtropical and tropical storms/depressions pass through Rhode Island each season generating large swells, storm surges and high winds that cause varying degrees of damage to property.
+Over the past century, 15 tropical cyclones (Category H1-H5) have directly hit or passed near Rhode Island.
+In addition, numerous other subtropical and tropical storms/depressions pass through Rhode Island each season generating large swells, storm surges and high winds that cause varying degrees of damage to property (Rhode Island Emergency Management Agency, 2014).

 The hurricane events that represent much of the wind hazard for Jamestown are coastal systems.
 As such, wind hazard areas can be prioritized based on the distance from the coast.
-Figure XX shows the relative wind hazard ranking for Jamestown and all of Rhode Island.
+Figure 3-2 shows the relative wind hazard ranking for Jamestown and all of Rhode Island.
 These rankings are based on the American Society of Civil Engineers (ASCE) Minimum Design Loads for Buildings and Other Structures, ASCE 7-98.
-The Town of Jamestown is located in the risk Category 4 area.
-While these storms occur infrequently, they have the potential to cause large amounts of damage over a widespread area.
+The Town of Jamestown is located in the risk Category 4 area (Figure 3-2).
+While these storms occur infrequently (rated a medium probability over the next 5 years), they have the potential to cause large amounts of damage over a widespread area.